 When does Canterbury Little Athletics run and for how long?

-Do you offer trial periods?
+Do you offer Trials?

 How do I see my child’s results?

 Results from each weeks’ competition (U6-U17) are usually available within 24-48 hours.
 Field results need to be manually entered, so may take slightly longer.
 You can check results by clicking on the “Family Log In” link on the Website to log in to our Results Portal.
 Your username will be your registered email address.
 You will need to click on the “Forgotten your password” link to get your password the first time.
 Please email us if you have any problems, and we can sort it out for you.
 No results are recorded in our Tiny Tots program.

 How do I keep up to date with information throughout the season?